TobizzleLOL/PokerAI/README.md

 This is adressed is issue #5.

 ## V. 0.3 The AI   Jan 23, 2024
-We collected training data https://allenfrostline.com/blog/texas-holdem-series-2/.
-With this we were able to create the first version of the AI, wich is right about 35% of the time.
+For creating our neural network, we chose the open-source library Keras, which is part of the Tensorflow API.
+To use it, we collected training data at https://allenfrostline.com/blog/texas-holdem-series-2/.
+With this we were able to create the first version of the AI, which is right about 35% of the time.

 This is implemented in commit 9190ebbc64736b03060dd749dfc72a74152baca0.